ThreeDotsLabs/watermill/_examples/basic/6-cqrs-ordered-events/README.md

 - A current list of all active subscribers
 - A timeline of all subscription-related activities

+In this example, keeping order of events is crucial.
 If events won't be ordered, and `SubscriberSubscribed` would arrive after `SubscriberUnsubscribed` event, the subscriber will be still subscribed.